engagedcount/fetch-engagement-counts/README.md

 ## Usage

-Fill in API_KEY variable and then do the following.
+Fill in API_KEY variable in fetch-engagement-counts.py and then do the following.

 ```
 pip install -r requirements.txt
-python2 fetch-engagedment-counts.py input.txt output.csv
+python2 fetch-engagement-counts.py input.txt output.csv
 ```

 `input.txt` should be a file with a single URL per line. `output.csv` will be a CSV file with `url, engagement counts` per line.